Home > What is Crypto Trading and How Does it Work in 2025? > What is Crypto Trading and How Does it Work in 2025?

 This article has been reviewed by crypto market experts at SCM to ensure all the content, sources, and claims adhere to the highest standards of accuracy and reliability.

-You’re not simply buying and selling cryptocurrencies like Bitcoin or Ethereum; you’re making deals that could increase your buying power.
+In leverage trading, careful planning and risk management are crucial.
+You’re not just buying and selling crypto; you’re making trades that could significantly increase your buying power.

-Always remember that while leverage can boost your profit potential, it also increases the risk of losing money just as quickly.
+Remember, while leverage can boost profits, it also increases the risk of losing money quickly.

 Imagine you want to trade with $1,000 but only possess $100.
 Using leverage, you could effectively borrow funds to increase your trading position.